climatescope/climatescope.org/app/_en_parameter/financing-and-investment.md

 The largest investments also tend to bring together the financing and expertise of the greatest number of partner organizations alongside development banks.
 The Karoshoek, Xina and Kaxu concentrated solar power plants in [South Africa](/en/country/south-africa), the Marena onshore wind project in [Mexico](/en/country/mexico), and the Lake Turkana onshore wind project in [Kenya](/en/country/kenya) are each worth in excess of $800m which involved development banks and six to seven more partner organisations.

 ___________________________________
+<sup>1</sup> International Energy Agency, World Energy Investment Report, 2016.
-<sup>1</sup> China, Brazil, India, South Africa, Mexico, Chile, Indonesia, Uruguay, Peru and Kenya.
+<sup>2</sup> China, Brazil, India, South Africa, Mexico, Chile, Indonesia, Uruguay, Peru and Kenya.
-<sup>2</sup> Bahamas, Barbados, Belize, Democratic Republic of Congo, Guyana, Haiti, Lebanon, Liberia, Tajikistan and Trinidad and Tobago.
+<sup>3</sup> Bahamas, Barbados, Belize, Democratic Republic of Congo, Guyana, Haiti, Lebanon, Liberia, Tajikistan and Trinidad and Tobago.
-<sup>3</sup> $600m is the average capex of a 380MW solar plant and a 324MW onshore wind plant in the United States.
+<sup>4</sup> $600m is the average capex of a 380MW solar plant and a 324MW onshore wind plant in the United States.
-<sup>4</sup> In Figure 4 development finance is included in the development bank category.
+<sup>5</sup> In Figure 4 development finance is included in the development bank category.